-We welcome feedback and ideas from our followers and will try to join these conversations where possible.
-However, we can't guarantee we will be able to reply individually to every post or direct message.
+We welcome feedback and ideas from our followers and try to join these conversations where possible.
+However, we do not guarantee individual replies to every comment, post, or direct message.

-Our social media accounts are monitored from 8.30 am – 5 pm on business days, and periodically in the evenings and on weekends and public holidays.
-Monitoring is done by the Ministry of Education’s Social Media Team.
+Our social media accounts are monitored between 8am–5pm on business days, and periodically in the evenings and on weekends and public holidays.
+Monitoring is done by our Social Media Team.

 Use of social media by Ministry employees

-People employed by the Ministry of Education may engage in posting or discussions on their personal pages using these platforms.
+Employees of the Ministry of Education are free to engage in social media in their personal lives.
 Any opinions or views expressed in these posts or discussions belong to the individual staff member.

-As opposed to its political administration, the Ministry is politically neutral, and channels will not be used to promote party political messages or other content.
+The Ministry is politically neutral.
+We do not advocate for a particular political party, and our social media channels will not be used to promote any party’s political messages or other content.

-The Ministry reserves the right to remove any comments that may compromise its obligation to maintain political neutrality.
+We reserve the right to remove any comments that may compromise our obligation to maintain political neutrality.